 Hill Station | Lake / Backwaters

-There is an ancient Bhimeshwara Mahadev Temple on the banks of Lake.
-The present temple was renovated by Baz Bahadur of Chand Dynasty in the 17th century.
+There is an ancient Bhimeshwara Mahadev Temple on the banks of the Lake.
+The present temple was renovated by Baz Bahadur of the Chand dynasty in the 17th century.
 Close to the Bhimeshwar Temple, there is Garg Parvat, a small hill that happens to be the origin of the River Gargi, which is called Gola Nadi in this area.

 The Karkotaka hill is well known for the Nag Temple, which is about 2.5 km from Bhimtal and is visited by thousands of pilgrims on the event of Rishi Panchami.
-Hidimba Parvat is located 5 km from Bhimtal and is named after the demon wife of Bhima.
-Vankhandi Maharaj, an environmentalist and monk lives there and he has developed a refuge for wild animals.
+Hidimba Parvat has located 5 km from Bhimtal and is named after the demon wife of Bhima.
+Vankhandi Maharaj, an environmentalist, and monk live there and he has developed a refuge for wild animals.
 The area is now known as Vankhandi Ashram.

 Aquarium Entry Fee: Rs.60 for Adults and Rs.30 for Children.

 Boating Charges: Rs.100 per person to aquarium both ways.